-Meet the 2016/2017 Exec
+Meet the 2018/2019 Executives

 Erin currently co-owns and operates an Environmental consulting company, EcoLogic Environmental Inc., where she works as a Project Manager and Wildlife Biologist/Ecologist with a specific interest and focus on terrestrial mammals, namely boreal woodland caribou, moose, and wolves.
 Her work includes baseline and effects assessment on various landscape change/development projects.
 In addition to working as a wildlife biologist, Erin is a Sessional Instructor at the University of Manitoba, teaching 4th year and graduate level courses such as Ecosystem Management and Biogeography.

 Erin served for 6 consecutive years on the Manitoba Chapter Executive in the roles of student representative, member at large, president elect, president, and two years as past president (2007-2012).
 Erin also served for 2 years on the CSTWS executive in the role of Secretary/Treasurer (2009-2011).
 Over the past decade, Erin has served and chaired several committees at both the local and national levels.
 She is delighted to be a part of the CSTWS executive once again and looks forward to the opportunity to continue to support and grow this great organization.

 Certification Committee Co-Chair - Don Barnes